Hollywilkerson/learn_command_line_exercises/chapter_14/readme.md

 # DANGER: Why is it dangerous to run "rm-rf/" DO NOT RUN THIS COMMAND.
 Simply explain why its a very bad idea...
 It's dangerous to run this, because it force removes everything in the directory (including files within it) without the possibility of ever getting it back.
+'/' is the name of your root directory.
+It contains all of the contents of your computer.
+So running this code would forcibly delete the root directory and ALL of its contents.

 #Alternative "english" ways of asking for your working directory:
 ##Can you remove blah.txt?